26 January 2021

 Throughout the story, we see that Levi embodies the hope, the wish and the worth of mankind.
 But here, he's giving a middle finger to Paradis (LOL).
 This scene breaks Levi's character and everything he stands for in AOT by making him an awfully irresponsible person.
 It's also a double standard when Levi encouraged Erwin to "give up your dream for humanity" while he himself isn't able to adhere to his own principle.

 Isayama established Levi as someone who was supposed to care a lot about Erwin just to rationalize choosing Armin because readers would find it difficult to argue against the emotional appeal of "he did it out of love".
 If Hange did it, the majority of the fandom would protest.
-But it isn't difficult to see through it, since the serumbowl destroyed that notion itself by showing how badly Levi misunderstood Erwin, and later in chapter 136, retcon his reasoning so hard.

 7/ MORE BAD WRITING: